lindaprotocol/documentation-en/docs/faq/index.md

 If it is related to ip list: You need to update 'seed.ip' in config.conf, if it is the same as your public ip, and your computer is connected to the internet, it will try to connect other nodes, even if it fails to connect, the ip list will be stored into DB.
 If it is related to block and transaction: Under private environment, you need to modify the p2p version and parent hash.
 If they are the same as MainNet or TestNet, and the computer is connected to internet, the node will sync data from public node.

-### Under private environment, should I submit application information to TRON to become a SR?
+### Under private environment, should I submit application information to LINDA to become a SR?

-Under private environment, no need to submit application information to TRON to become a SR.
+Under private environment, no need to submit application information to LINDA to become a SR.

 Ask：Which service port should be public to public network?